sam-delap/k8s-homelab/README.md

 Charts for Istio are defined in the istio-base, istio-cni, istiod, and istio-ztunnel application manifests

+### A note about Istio and sync waves

+For Istio to work correctly, we have to install istio-base, then istiod, then ztunnel.
+We do this using [sync waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/)

 There is a bit of config we have to do in ArgoCD to enable it to work with Istio.
 Since I haven't figured out a good way to manage Argo with itself, this part was applied manually, following the instructions in the Argo [documentation](https://argo-cd.readthedocs.io/en/latest/operator-manual/ingress/#istio).

+The kustomization.yml and patch.yml that worked when applied to my cluster are in the manual-argo-kustomize directory

 ### Generating a self-signed cert for local testing